bgriessbach/bouncing_balls/README.md

+## What is this?
+This is a fun little webapp, that shoots bouncing balls in random directions from the mouse click location.

 ## Usage Instructions
 The package has a build bundle in the /dist folder.
 You can use for example http-server(https://www.npmjs.com/package/http-server) to run the bundle directly.